Now really, wouldn’t you rather tear apart your opponent with teach and claws than sword or staff or spell? I thought so.

 Some of your attacks will add a bleed to your opponent.
 This will make it harder for Rogues and enemy Ferals to get back into stealth and stay there long enough to attack you, in addition to the continuous damage they’re doing.
 These attacks will add a bleed:

 - Rake – Bleeds for 15 seconds, stuns if used from stealth.
-The glyph adds 8 yards to the range, making Rake much easier to land.
-A perk doubles the damage if used from stealth.

 - Rip – Finishing strike, more CPs = more damage.
 About the most efficient way to do damage, if the fast will last that long.